주 콘텐츠로 건너뛰기

 • Business Plus accounts can earn $23/user (up to $2,300).

-• New customer (referral) reward: New users receive a 10 percent discount on their first year using a Google Business plan.
+• New customer reward: Referrals receive a 10 percent discount on their first year using a Google Business plan.

 • How to earn a reward: Google Workspace has a sign-up form for paying customers who want to participate in the referral program.
 After joining, Google Workspace customers can share their personal referral links and promo codes with their network.